primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

   Worker is a node of PADO Network, providing computing resources, running the zkFHE algorithm on encrypted data, and providing PADO Network with a confidential computing environment and resources.
 Worker needs to generate a zk proof while computing.

-  Worker also needs to provide the Data Encryption Public Key to Data Provider to encrypt the data, and at the same time, it needs to re-encrypt the confidential computation results into results that only the Network Consumer can decrypt.
+  Worker also needs to provide the Data Encryption Public Key to Data Provider to encrypt the data, and at the same time, it needs to re-encrypt the confidential computation results into results that only the Caller can decrypt.

   zkFHE confidential computing can guarantee the confidentiality and integrity of computing.
 Workers can earn computing fees.

   There are two types of workers: one is registered directly through PADO Network, and the other is registered to AVS of PADO Network through the restaking framework (such as Eigen Layer).

-* **Network Consumer**
+* **Caller**

-  Network Consumer is an individual or organization that uses PADO Network computing and data resources.
-Network Consumer can specify the encrypted data uploaded by the Data Provider to initiate a confidential computing task and obtain the results of the confidential computing task.
-Network Consumers are required to pay computing and data fees.
+  Caller is an individual or organization that uses PADO Network computing and data resources.
+Caller can specify the encrypted data uploaded by the Data Provider to initiate a confidential computing task and obtain the results of the confidential computing task.
+Callers are required to pay computing and data fees.

 ## Architecture